My Lovey-Dovey Wife Is a Stone Cold Killer: Characters

 Setsuna and her husband's next-door neighbor.
 Her name is a play on the Japanese word for next-door neighbor, (お隣さん, otonari-san).

 Publication

 The series is written and illustrated by Donten Kōsaka.
 It began serialization in the November 2019 issue of Media Factory's Comic Cune magazine, released on September 27, 2019.
 The first tankōbon was released on May 27, 2020.
-The series has been compiled into eight volumes as of September 27, 2025.
+The series has been compiled into nine volumes as of September 26, 2026.
 A voice comic was posted on YouTube on September 27, 2021, to commemorate the release of the third volume.

 The series is licensed in North America by Seven Seas Entertainment, with the first English volume being released on November 23, 2021.